Last Updated on February 6, 2026 by omgbart

 What’s in it?

 The Cicaplast B5 range stays true to its concept: it’s all about calming, hydrating, and balancing the skin.
-The new serum combines moisture-binding Glycerin, nourishing Vitamin B5, hydrating Sodium Hyaluronate, anti-inflammatory Vitamin E, and microbiome balancing probiotics.
+What to expcect in this serum?
+A thoughtful combination of moisture-binding Glycerin, nourishing Vitamin B5, hydrating Sodium Hyaluronate, anti-inflammatory Vitamin E, and microbiome balancing probiotics.

 Full disclosure: you will spot both dimethicone and denatured alcohol on the INCI.
 Unlike most La Roche-Posay serums however, you won’t detect even a faint smell of alcohol (the one with Glycolic Acid being the biggest offender).
 I’m typically bothered by that ‘silicone slip’ and am happy to report there’s a silky texture to the Cicaplast B5 Serum; it’s not the slightest bit slippery.